NAVERTICA/Navertica.SharePoint.Extensions/README.md

 NAVERTICA SharePoint Extensions (SSOM)
 ======================================

-A selection of extension methods for SharePoint 2013 server-side object model, trying to make SharePoint development less of a pain.
+A selection of extension methods for SharePoint 2013 server-side object model, trying to make SharePoint development less of a pain particularly when used with dynamic languages.

+To see what we're doing with DLR (Dynamic Language Runtime) languages like IronPython, check out https://github.com/NAVERTICA/SPTools - with it you can use scripting to handle all kinds of SharePoint development and features, have all configurations available in a single place and functionalities activated in several places at once  with a simple URL routing with wildcards.

 Feedback, ideas, patches welcome.
-Further functionalities are upcoming, as well as some other toys and tools of ours.

 Less scaffolding, less coupling
 ==========================